lynnfaraday/aresmush.com/tutorials/manage/restore-db.md

 2. Copy the `dump.rdb` file from your back copy into the database data path.
 Typically this is `/var/lib/redis/dump.rdb`.
 If you get a permission error, run `sudo chmod g+rwx /var/lib/redis/dump.rdb` from the server shell.
 Sometimes redis resets the file permissions.
 3. Restart the database service by typing `sudo service redis-server start` in the server shell.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If you used a non-standard installation, your database commands and file path may be different than what's shown above.
+{% include note.html content="If you used a non-standard installation, your database commands and file path may be different than what's shown above." %}

 ## Restoring Code